mrgigabyte/hapi-boilerplate/README.md

 3. fixing the import statements for config in server.js and config/index.js

 ## Things to work on:
-1. output validations.
-(90% done)
+1. Improper error handling.
-2. status code for input validations.
+2. Tests in chai and mocha

 ## Possible Bugs:
 1. logging of sensitive user-info in the app.log
-2. Improper error handling.
+2. ```The following tasks did not complete: default, develop [19:43:14] Did you forget to signal async completion?``` Getting this on force shutting the application